Top Weddings Venues in Orlando

 The exhibits are always changing, so there's always something new.
 This place is easily one of the coolest Orlando wedding venues we've worked at.

 Paradise Cove has so much already there.
 A few wedding venues in Orlando require additional vendors for décor or rentals, but not here.
 The market lighting is already there.
-The ceremony location is nice but with the right florist, it can be beautiful.
+The ceremony location is picturesque and with the right florist, it can be just gorgeous.

-The grand exit by boat can be an epic end to the evening.
+The grand exit by boat is an epic end to the evening.
 We've seen all sorts of grand exits though.
-All in all a beautiful location.
+All in all, a beautiful location.

 Ritz-Carlton is one of the most beautiful wedding venues in Orlando.
 The property is humongous.
 It's very easy to get lost here.
 The beautiful thing is that people are more than willing to help you here.
 The staff is exactly why the Ritz is known for their luxury experience.